lizmat/Raku-Elements/README.md

 Complementary
 -------------

+The Complementary group

 Declaroid
 ---------

-contains the syntax for indicating the scope of an element to be defined.
+The Declaroid group contains the syntax for indicating the scope of an element to be defined.

 ### `my` define something in MY:: scope